 Backups are essential to running a secure business, but having them on your own personal server is a risk.
 Anything can happen to a server in your office building.
-It cloud even get roasted from electrical problems or taken out by a random leak in your roof – you never know.
+If cloud even gets roasted from electrical problems or taken out by a random leak in your roof – you never know.
 This is why MozyPro is an excellent service.
-Backup the files you need to – from desktops, laptops or even your businesses own, personal server (hey, it never hurts to have two backup locations).
+Backup the files you need to – from desktops, laptops, or even your business’s own, personal server (hey, it never hurts to have two backup locations).
 Mozy can also backup data from Windows server applications like Exchange and SQL, and makes it easily accessible to your entire team.
 You only pay for the amount of storage, not the number of users.

 Find out more on Mozy’s website.

 Pricing: Free 30-day trial; 250 GB for $270/year for unlimited computers (but not servers); 500 GB for $599/year for unlimited computers and a Windows file server.
 Add storage to any plan when needed.

 Carbonite Business is similar to MozyPro and will backup files from both Windows and Mac PCs.
 Where you want to use Carbonite is specifically for backing up Windows-based servers.
 The “Business Premier” upgrade lets you back up files from your Windows file server, but I not able to handle Mac-based servers.
 The upside is its competitive pricing – less than $1 per gig per year.
 Carbonite also has a feature that makes it easy for those of us who aren’t so tech-savvy to install.
 Valet Install will remotely install Carbonite’s software so you don’t have to do anything.
 No manuals required!
 Seriously, who likes reading manuals?